2026 industry reference

 $176B

-The total revenue across all US dental practices in 2024.
-Grew roughly 4% per year for the last decade.
+Total revenue across all US dental practices in 2024.
+Has grown roughly 4% per year over the last decade.
 The number a vendor quotes when pitching TAM to their board.

 Source: IBISWorld US Dental Services Industry Report, 2024.